-Parents are advised to keep computers downstairs and out of children's bedrooms in order to closely monitor their child's computer activity as well as follow guidelines and child protection procedures advised by their service provider E Safety workshop for parents and carers
+Parents are advised to keep computers downstairs and out of children's bedrooms in order to closely monitor their child's computer activity as well as follow guidelines and child protection procedures advised by their service provider.
+This is often written in the school newsletter.